Azure/azure-iot-sdk-c/iothub_client/samples/pnp/common/readme.md

 # Common helper utilities for PnP Sample

-This directory contains sample code that your application should be able to take with little or no modification to speed implementing a PnP device application.
+This directory contains sample code that your application should be able to take with little or no modification to accelerate implementing a PnP device application.

 Probably the easiest way to understand how they work is to review the [pnp_temperature_controller](../pnp_temperature_controller) sample, which uses them extensively.